āYour first and foremost job as a leader is to take charge of your own energyā

 Questions about Reiki?

-Check out our Intro to Reiki Workshop to get all your Reiki questions answered.
-You'll walk away with:
+Check out Reiki Demystified: a self-guided interactive workshop to introduce you to Reiki and get all your Reiki questions answered.

 The brief history of Reiki and how the cultural, political and social context of late 1800s Japan influenced its development